Do you have a question about digestive health? Clinical Corner provides answers from digestive health professionals to frequently asked questions.

-- I will soon be travelling to several countries where finding safe drinking water will be a challenge.
+- I will soon be traveling to several countries where finding safe drinking water will be a challenge.
 In the event I eat or drink something that would cause traveler’s diarrhea would it be wise to preventatively start taking a probiotic?
 Is it alright to take loperamide at the same time as taking a probiotic?

-- There is some evidence that taking a probiotic can help prevent travellers’ diarrhea although probiotics are notoriously variable in terms of their activity, with some being more effective than others with respect to this indication.
+- There is some evidence that taking a probiotic can help prevent travelers’ diarrhea although probiotics are notoriously variable in terms of their activity, with some being more effective than others with respect to this indication.
 I see no reason why you shouldn’t take loperamide with a probiotic should the need arise.
 Perhaps I should point out that diarrhea in gastroenteritis does serve a purpose of clearing out the germs that are causing the problem and, therefore, taking loperamide can sometimes delay recovery.
-I usually advise patients to take one of the glucose and electrolyte powders when they get travellers’ diarrhea and just use the loperamide for emergencies, travelling and to get home.
+I usually advise patients to take one of the glucose and electrolyte powders when they get travelers’ diarrhea and just use the loperamide for emergencies, traveling, and to get home.

 – Peter Whorwell, MD